abigailwozniak/BPEA/detail.md

 - **Table 7.
 Nested Tests of Contracting Models**
   - **table7_79.do** – merges **nlsy79tenure.dta** and **usurate16up.dta** and creates the coefficients in the NLSY79 column of Table 7.
   - **table7_97.do** – merges **nlsy97tenure2013.dta** and **usurate16up.dta** and creates the coefficients in the right-most column (NLSY97) of Table 7.
-The regression output is saved in bd1997.doc. **These results do not match published but do match earlier log file.**
+The regression output is saved in bd1997.doc.
+Current and initial unemployment rate coefficients/SEs in this column do not perfectly match the published version but does match the original log file; differences are immaterial.

 ## PSID_CPS_Materials

-*Note that none of the raw CPS data set can be downloaded from IPUMS, or may be available upon request.*
+*Note that the raw CPS data set is not provided, although it can be downloaded from IPUMS, and may be available upon request.*

 - **Data set Construction**
   - **cpscovariates.do** – cleans the raw CPS data set (**cps_00026.dta**) and merges with **bds_e_st_releast.csv**, state-level establishment data from the Census Bureau’s Business Dynamics Statistics program (1977-2013), to create **cpscovariates.dta**.
 It also creates **ipums3565.dta**.

 - **Table 2, 7, & A5**
-  - **startwage.do** – uses **J206031.txt**, raw PSID data, to construct column 1 **(Not matched in paper but matched with original log file)** and 2 in Table 7.
+  - **startwage.do** – uses **J206031.txt**, raw PSID data, to construct column 1 **(Column 1 does not perfectly match the published version but matches the original log file; differences are immaterial.)** and 2 in Table 7.
 It also creates **startwagepsid.gph**, Appendix Figure A5.
 A CSV file with this data is also constructed, called **startwagepsid.csv**.
 The following data sets are used in this do-file:
     - **urateus.dta** – US unemployment rate data.
     - **urateusyb.dta** – US unemployment rate data.
     - **urateusyear.dta** – US unemployment rate data.

 - **Tables 4 & A6; Figures 6, 10, & 12**
   - **stateregs.do** – merges state-year labor market flows with covariates from the CPS, creates state-trends in labor market fluidity, runs the PCA to combine the trends, and performs most of the analysis reported in Section 3. **statefig.gph** is Figure 6. **regfig.gph** is Figure 10. **hrfig.gph** is Figure 12.
-Table 4 and Table A6 **(Matched other than column 6, but original log file matches)** are also created.
+Table 4 and Table A6 are also created.
 It also calculates the correlations of declines in fluidity, and constructs the data sets **wharton.dta**, **union.dta**, **statepop6010.dta**, and **stateregs.dta**.
 The following data sets are used in this do-file:
     - **State_Union_Membership_Density_1964-2015.csv** – state-level union membership data.
     - **WHARTON LAND USE REGULATION DATA_1_24_2008.dta** – data from the Wharton Land Use Survey.
     - **stateur.dta** – state-level unemployment data from the BLS.